Home

-Anguilla is a relatively small island, about 26km long and 5km wide.
+Anguilla is a relatively small flat island, about 26km long and 5km wide.
 It has an area of approximately 102 km² (94.4 square miles).
-Anguilla weather conditions are fairly constant across the whole island.
-For example, the middle of the island will have a similar temperature to the coast since Anguilla is without mountains and there's nothing to stop the cooling effects of the easterly winds.
+Due to the lack of topography, Anguilla weather conditions are fairly constant across the whole island.
+Even the middle of the island will have a similar temperature regime to the coast since there's no mountains to prevent the cooling effects of the easterly trade winds.

 Rainfall